ASNA/SunFarm/docs/remove-redundant-green-screen-info.md

 <div id="page-title">Customer Inquiry</div>
 ```

-Once you have CSS styles defined, you can take advantage of Modern Browsers *Developer Tools* to experiment with different styles, even with **text-align: center** if you width to preserve the original developer design.
+Once you have CSS styles defined, you can take advantage of Modern Browsers *Developer Tools* to experiment with different styles, even with **text-align: center** if you wish to preserve the original developer design.

 <sub>Note: If you wish to experiment with Browser's **Developer Tools** you can find excellent learning resources online.</sub>